ray-project/ray/doc/source/rllib/rllib-offline.rst

 ---------------

-RLlib's offline RL API enables you to work with experiences read from offline storage (for example, disk, cloud storage, streaming systems, Hadoop Distributed File System/HDFS).
+RLlib's offline RL API enables you to work with experiences read from offline storage (for example, disk, cloud storage, streaming systems, Hadoop Distributed File System (HDFS).
 For example, you might want to read experiences saved from previous training runs, collected from experts, or gathered from policies deployed in `web applications <https://arxiv.org/abs/1811.00260>`__.
 You can also log new agent experiences produced during online training for future use.